QUaServer/QUaServer/README.md

 ## Events

-At the time of writing, events are considered an `EXPERIMENTAL` feature in the *open62541* library, therefore the same applies for *QUaServer*.
-Please use with caution.

-To use events, the amalgamation included in this repository is not going to be useful.
-It is necessary to create a new amalgamation from the *open62541* source code that supports events.
+To use events, it is necessary to create a new amalgamation from the *open62541* source code that supports events.
 This can be done by building it with the following commands:

 ```bash
 cd ./depends/open62541.git